Don’t Tweet Away Your Best Ideas

 The way Twitter distracts us is bad enough, but perhaps the thing we’ve lost more than time is our own great work.
 If you’ve got an idea worth sharing, Twitter is indeed the place to share it, but it’s not the place to develop it.

-Rather than continually giving people a whiff of the pies you’re not baking, bake the pie and then give them a piece.
+Rather than continually giving people a whiff of the pies you’re not baking, bake the pie and then give people a piece.
 Or, less metaphorically, split creating and connecting into two different modalities of action.

 Simply put, Twitter is a better megaphone than it is a lab.